 For even more Cusco restaurant options, check out this awesome list of the best vegetarian spots in Cusco.

-How Much Time Do You Need in Cusco?
+How Much Time Do You Need In Cusco?

-Most people (unfortunately) only spend a day or two in this bustling town, and solely use it as a jumping-off point for Machu Picchu.
+Most people (unfortunately) only spend a day or two in this bustling town and solely use it as a jumping-off point for Machu Picchu.
 But there are so many things to do in Cusco and the surrounding Sacred Valley – it deserves at least a week!